The list of Government measures supporting Economy. Last update November 30, 2020.

-Other Government measures supporting Economy, COVID-19 as of June 22
+Other Government measures supporting the Economy, COVID-19 as of November 30

 economic measures supporting economy approved by czech authorities (valid)

 The Government renewed the Národní ekonomická rada vlády (National Economic Council of Government) to identify economic issues or provide recommendations during the preparation procedure of strategic economic government documents.
 The Council should also assess anti-COVID measures and propose measures related to State Budget for 2021.